rpy2/rpy2/doc/source/robjects.rst

 Extracting elements
 ^^^^^^^^^^^^^^^^^^^

+Here again, Python's :meth:`__getitem__` will work as a Python programmer will expect it to:

+>>> len(dataf)
+2
 >>> dataf[0]
 <RVector - Python:0x8a58c2c / R:0x8e7dd08>

+The :class:`RDataFrame` is composed of columns, with each column being possibly of a different type:

 >>> [column.rclass[0] for column in dataf]
 ['factor', 'integer']

+Using R-style access to elements is a little more richer, with the *rx2* accessor taking now more importance than earlier.

+Like with Python's :meth:`__getitem__` above, extracting on one index selects columns:

 >>> dataf.rx(1)
 <RDataFrame - Python:0x8a584ac / R:0x95a6fb8>